vsrinivas/fuchsia/development/workflows/package_update.md

 Packaging and pushing code that lives outside the Fuchsia tree is possible, but will require more work.
 The Fuchsia package format is quite simple.
-It consists of a metdata file describing the package contents which is described in more detail in the [Fuchsia package][pkg-struct] documentation.
+It consists of a metadata file describing the package contents which is described in more detail in the [Fuchsia package][pkg-struct] documentation.
 The metadata file is added to a TUF file tree and each of the contents are named after their Merkle root hash and put in a directory at the root of the TUF file tree called 'blobs'.